sangethmathewjohn/Git_Intro/README.md

 Command to commit from git to remote repo

-Get into to the directoru you wanted to uploaded
+Get into to the directory you wanted to uploaded

 Type in the following command

+## Upload tO REPO

 	git init